MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 #### Humble beginings
-I will guide you through making a Todo App (I know, I know) that uses multiple models.
+I will guide you through creating a Todo App (I know, I know) that uses multiple models.
 The multimodel part however should be applicable to any project that you might work on.
 I hope this is simple enough to understand but complext enough so that you see that this solution can work in bigger applications.

 Create a new go project with whatever name you fancy and grab BubbleTea which you can do via: `go get github.com/charmbracelet/bubbletea`.